Unveiling Sikkim's Rich Tapestry: Culture & Traditions l OurGUest

 1. Losoong - Also called Sonam Losoong, Namsoong it is observed by Bhutias & Lepchas as the Sikkimese/Lepcha New Year.
 It usuallly falls in the month of December in the Gregorian calendar

 2. Drupka Tshechi - This festival celebrates Lord Buddha's first preaching of the Four Noble Truths to his first five disciples at Saranath.
 The festival is held on the 4th day of the 6th month of the Tibetan lunar calendar which usually falls in the month of July-August in the Gregorian Calendar.
-It is celebrated in a grand way at Lashar Vally by the Dokpas (Nomadic Yak Herdsmen)
+It is celebrated in a grand way at Lashar Vally by the Dokpas (Nomadic Yak Herdsmen).

 3. Saga Dawa - This is celebrated with great enthusiasm and fervour by the buddhist community every year in the month of May.
 This auspicious occasion commemorates Lord Buddha’s birth, his attainment of enlightenment and salvation from this corporeal world.
 For all travellers and cultural aficionados seeking a sneak-peek into vibrant Buddhist culture, undoubtedly, Saga Dawa provides for a perfect platform offering a visual treat of various religious ceremonies and street processions.

-4. Dasain - This is the main festival of the Hindu Nepalese community of Sikkim celebrated usually in the month of October.
+4. Dashain - This is the main festival of the Hindu Nepalese community of Sikkim celebrated usually in the month of October.
 It coincides and is celebrated in the same way as Dusherra in other parts of the country.

 5. Pang Lhabsol - This is celebrated to offer respect and homage to the guardian deity of Sikkim, the third highest mountain in the world, Mount Kanchenjunga.
 Pang translates ‘to witness’ and apart from paying homage it also commemorates the Treaty of brotherhood among Lepchas and Bhutias.
 It signifies the unity of the Sikkimese tribes.
 The festival is considered very auspicious and happens in between August and September.